gywns6287/deepGBLUP/README.md

 **2) phenotype**

 The phenotype data.
 It is a `.txt` file involving two columns.
-First column is animal name, which must be matched with **raw** file.
+First column is animal name, which must match with the one in **raw** file.
 Second column is phenotype. deepGBLUP automatically sets the individuals included in **raw** file but not in the **phenotype** file as test individuals.
 See data/1000_samples.phen as an example format.